1.6. LVS — A Block Diagram

 If the backup router does not receive a response from the active router, it initiates failover by calling

-send_arpto reassign all virtual IP addresses to the NIC hardware addresses (MAC address) of the backup node, sends a command to the active router by means of both the public and private network interfaces to shut down the
+send_arpto reassign all virtual IP addresses to the NIC hardware addresses (MAC address) of the backup node, sends a command to the active router via both the public and private network interfaces to shut down the

 lvsdaemon on the active router, and starts the